codahale/veil-go/README.md

 ## Algorithms & Constructions

-Veil uses XChaCha20Poly1305+BLAKE2b for authenticated encryption, Ed25519 for authenticity, and X25519+BLAKE2b for key agreement.
+Veil uses XChaCha20Poly1305 for authenticated encryption, Ed25519 for authenticity, and X25519 for key agreement.

 * XChaCha20Poly1305 is fast, well-studied, and requires no padding.
 It uses 24-byte nonces, which is a suitable size for randomly generated nonces.
 It is vulnerable to nonce misuse, but a reliable source of random data is already a design requirement for Veil.
 Constant-time implementations are easy to implement without hardware support.
-* BLAKE2b is fast, well-studied, and constant-time, has unbiased output, and depends on the same transformation as ChaCha20.
-It's also not vulnerable to length extension attacks.
 * Ed25519 uses a [safe curve](https://safecurves.cr.yp.to).
 Constant-time implementations are
   common and certainly easier to make than other EC curves.
 * X25519 uses a [safe curve](https://safecurves.cr.yp.to) and provides ~128-bit security, which